Leo1003/INFOR-Pad/API.md

 	 	* 403 : Login Failed
 	 	* 500 : Server Error
 	 * Respond Body
-	 	* sessionID : The ID which can be used to login
+	 	* sessionid : The ID which can be used to login
 	 	* name : The user's name
 	 	* error : The error message